9 Strange Facts About Redheads You Never Knew Before

 They’re at risk for melanoma

 According to a 2010 meta-analysis in the International Journal of Cancer, a fact about redheads is that they are about two and a half times as likely to develop the dangerous skin cancer as people with other hair colors.
-These are the symptoms of skin cancer you should watch out for.
+Here’s more about why redheads are at higher risk for skin cancer.

 Scientists have used birds and boars to understand redheads

 In their attempt to understand how pheomelanin, the pigment that makes hair red, affects gingers’ health, scientists have examined similarly auburn-tinted feathers and fur.
 The results?
-Boars taught the experts that redheads may be at high risk for cellular damage from free radicals; and a study of more than 1,400 species of birds suggested that the pigment may be associated with smaller brain size.
+Boars taught the experts that redheads may be at high risk for cellular damage from free radicals, and a study of more than 1,400 species of birds suggested that the pigment may be associated with smaller brain size.
+Check out these facts about animals you have all wrong.

 They’re not going extinct